okstate-maps/intro-html-css-js/README.md

 #### Classes

+Classes are a marvelous way to group CSS declarations.

 #### IDs

+#### Nested Selectors

 #### Specificity
 Most newcomers to CSS get caught up by styles not being applied when you think they should be.
 To avoid this problem, it's very helpful to get proficient with *selector specificity*, which is the mechanism by which your browser decides which CSS rule to actually use when styling a page.
 This article from [CSS Tricks](https://css-tricks.com/specifics-on-css-specificity/) can be helpful.
 Here's an example of what I mean by specificity.
 Say you have a header element like this: